irosenb/blog/_posts/2013-08-15-how-i-became-an-intern-as-a-high-school-student.markdown

 categories:
 ---

 I saw Tess Rinearson's [post][1] on getting an internship as a high school student.
-And since I have an internship (which is almost over :() as a high school student I though I'd share my experience getting an internship as well.
+And since I have an internship (which is almost over) as a high school student I though I'd share my experience getting an internship as well.

 * * *

-> It's not that simple in high school.
-It can seem like companies don't want high school students, or, if they do, they're hiring just for "cups and coffee"
+> *It's not that simple in high school.
+It can seem like companies don't want high school students, or, if they do, they're hiring just for "cups and coffee"*

 It's absolutely true, and a lot of people are confused by that.
 My dad said I should prepare to be getting cups of coffee and doing paperwork and whatnot.
 And sometimes I did do that, but that was quite rare.
 Most of the time I was working on real things, actually programming.